achille-martin/pyqt-crom/README.md

 To import the functionalities from `second_file.py` into `main_file.py`, you need to refer to the `<root_pkg_name>`, because that is the only package actually identified by the [config.pdt file](#pdt-configuration).
 This means: `from root_pkg_name.second_pkg_name.second_file import functionality`.

+:warning: _If you want to test your "advanced" root python package on your source OS, you need to include the paths of each python package with `sys.path.append`.

 :bulb: _An example of "advanced" root python package is given in [example external project](examples/external/external_python_project) and the root package is called `externalpy_pkg`._

 <a id="package-creation-non-python-management"></a>